 - Prescription strength antiperspirants are usually the next step.
 Most doctors will recommend a prescription strength version of aluminum chloride called Drysol, which patients apply two to three nights in a row before bedtime and usually once a week thereafter.
 While this treatment generally works well for underarm hyperhidrosis, it is less effective for the palms of the hands and soles of the feet and can cause irritation.

 - Iontophoresis has been around for 50 years as a treatment for hyperhidrosis and is thought to work by temporarily blocking the sweat duct using an electric current.
 The treatments usually begin as frequently as a few times a week for 10-20 minutes per session with a maintenance program to follow based on the patient’s response.
 The treatments are not painful and are sometimes covered by insurance.
 This is an ongoing treatment to reduce sweating.

 - Oral medications include drugs like gycopyrrolate, or Robinul, but are not commonly used because of side effects like dry mouth, dry skin, blurred vision, and urinary retention.

-- Botox®, which you might recognize as a treatment for fine lines and wrinkles, can also treat excessive sweating due to hyperhidrosis with injections to the armpit.
+- Botox®, which is used cosmetically to treat fine lines and wrinkles, can also treat excessive sweating due to hyperhidrosis by injecting Botox into to the armpit2.
 The FDA has not approved Botox® for the treatment of hands and feet, and this treatment is not permanent, as it usually lasts for about 3-6 months depending on the amount injected and overtime can become costly.

-- miraDry® is a treatment for hyperhidrosis of underarms that we offer at WIFH.
-Using microwave energy, miraDry® targets sweat glands. miraDry® treatments can take up to 30 minutes per underarm.
+- miraDry® is an effective treatment for hyperhidrosis of underarms3 that we offer at WIFH.
+Using microwave energy, miraDry® targets and destroys sweat glands. miraDry® treatments can take up to 30 minutes per underarm.
 Patients sometimes return for a second treatment after three months or more to achieve even better results.